mitchell-rl/New-Project-1_Random-Quote-Gen/README.md

-# New Project 1
+# Random Quote Generator
- Random Quote Generator
+  Project 1 of the Treehouse FS JS course.